LTIaaS/moodle-provider-plugin/README.md

-# LLTIAAS - enrol_ltiaas Moodle Plugin
+# LTI 1.3 Publish as LTI Advantage Tool Moodle Plugin

 Turn your Moodle server into an LTI 1.3 capable Tool Provider.
 This feature enables the following LTI 1.3 capabilities: